mythz/jquip/README.md

 ## Limitations

-A few corner cases we feel are not likely to be hit in normal development have been stripped out, so it is possible older browsers may experience some issues.
+Many corner cases we feel that are not likely to be hit in normal development have been stripped out, it's therefore possible for older browsers could experience some issues if you work in these edge cases.
+In addition to a fluent API, jQuery does a lot of sanitization and quarantine for edge cases in older browsers which makes it the safer but slower option.

+Non supported examples:

+  - Script tags in inserted HTML are not automatically evaluated
+  - Attributes and event handlers of cloned html fragments are not copied across
-There are no additional Expression support provided beyond what is offered by the browsers native **querySelector** API or bundled query engine chosen.
+  - No expression support beyond the browsers native **querySelector** APIs or Sizzle.js shim

+We prefer not to take the perf and code-bloat hit of this quarantine - if your app does hit one of these edge cases you will either need to code a specific workaround for your apps usage (which will in all likely be more optimized than jQuery's general purpose solution) or simply move back to using jQuery.

+## Best Practices

+Contrary to strong-held opinions of many "javascipt experts" DOMContentReady is rarely the fastest solution to run your app's logic.
+It is a *safer option* but in most cases your app will run faster if you execute your javascript below the HTML elements they reference.
+This is the guidance from the
+[Google Apps](https://groups.google.com/forum/#!msg/closure-library-discuss/G-7Ltdavy0E/RjllWWJTXAcJ) and YUI developer teams (amongst others).
+If you can't control where user scripts are placed, DOMContentReady is still a suitable option.
+This [answer on StackOverflow](http://stackoverflow.com/q/1439382/85785) provides a good overview.

+As we've received a lot of feedback on this issue - this is why jQuery's popular **docready** is a plugin and not included by default - simply include it as a plugin if you want it.

+Simarily related, for best page load times you should [move scripts to the bottom](http://developer.yahoo.com/blogs/ydn/posts/2007/07/high_performanc_5/) of your page, e.g. before the closing </body> tag.

-If you don't bundle either **events** or **docready** plugins you should include jquip near the end of your page, i.e. before the </body> tag or call `$.onload()` in your own post DOMReady event.
-It performs post processsing tasks like downloading Sizzle.js if required calculating if boxmodel is supported.
+If you're not referencing jquip near the bottom of your page and don't have either the **events** or **docready** plugins included, you should call `$.onload()` in your own post DOMReady event.
+It performs post processsing tasks like downloading Sizzle.js (for <=IE7), calculates browser feature support, etc.

-### Mini Querey Enginge
+### Mini Query Engine (jquip.q-min.js)

+Weighing at just **0.6k** query-min is an ultra fast selector engine for browsers that don't provide native support for the **querySelectorAll** APIs (e.g. <=IE7).
+It works by offloading as much work as possible to the browsers primitive `document.getElementById()`, `document.getElementsByTagName()` and `document.getElementsByClassName()` apis.

+On our last JavaScript heavy project, performance was improved by **7-8x** in older browsers.
+If you're having performance issues with older browsers it's worth evaluating.

-* For <= IE7 all selectors require an Id (i.e. #) Tag (e.g. INPUT) or class name in each child selector.
+All selectors require an Id (i.e. #) Tag (e.g. INPUT) or class name in each child selector.

  Valid Examples: